jcondor98/statistics/docs/homeworks/homework-2.md

 [repository](https://github.com/jcondor98/statistics), in the
 `homeworks/homework-02/` directory.

-For the frequency analysis part, the implementations done can be tested directly at the end of this page with an interactive tool.
+For the frequency analysis part, all the implementations can be tested directly at the end of this page with an interactive tool.

 ## Distribution